-- Offering catch-up support to build confidence and bridge gaps. - Meeting with pupils to discuss patterns of absence, barriers to attendance, and any other problems they may be having. - Establishing plans to remove barriers and provide additional support. - Leading regular check-ins to review progress and the impact of support. - Making regular contact with families to discuss progress and offer support. - Considering what support for re-engagement might be needed, including for vulnerable groups.
+- Offering catch-up support to build confidence and bridge gaps. - Meeting with pupils to discuss patterns of absence, barriers to attendance, and any other problems they may be having. - Establishing plans to remove barriers and provide additional support. - Leading weekly check-ins to review progress and the impact of support. - Making regular contact with families to discuss progress. - Assessing whether an EHC plan or IHP may be appropriate. - Considering what support for re-engagement might be needed, including for vulnerable groups.